apoishi/trybe-js-unit-tests/README.md

 ## About the project
 This repository contains the js unit tests project developed while studyng at Trybe.
-This project is an implementation of various functions using javaScript and/or unit tests.
+This project is an implementation of various functions using JavaScript and/or unit tests.

 ## Skills
 - Write unit tests using the NodeJS Jest module to verify the correct functioning of the functions;